15 University Graduate CV Examples [& Templates]

 • If you’re lacking typical work experience, avoid throwing a haphazard list of skills on your CV.

-• Review the description of your desired job and include some of the skills mentioned that are relevant to you.
+• Review the description of your desired job and include some of the mentioned skills that are relevant to you.

 Newly Qualified Nurse CV